zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

           *DNSKEY RRsets* set.
     4. Go to next name server IP.

-11. If neither of the *CDS RRsets* and *CDNSKEY RRsets* sets, respectively, has any RRset then terminate this test case.
+11. If both the *CDS RRsets* and *CDNSKEY RRsets* sets are empty, then terminate this test case.

 12. If the *DNSKEY RRsets* is empty, then terminate this test case.